xMartin/php-introduction/10_inheritance.md

         $parser = new ParseDown();

         // we cast to string to execute the objects __toString() method
-        // since we want to mardown representation. return $parser->text((string)$this);
+        // since we want to markdown representation. return $parser->text((string)$this);
     }
 }